Deception/ Incomplete Disclosure/ Debriefing

 - Provide a rationale for any elements of the deception that will not be revealed to participants.

-At a minimum, the debriefing statement must include the following:
+At a minimum, the debriefing statement and/or debriefing script must include the following:

 - Study title